-3 Effective for annual periods beginning on or after a date to be determined.
+2 Effective for annual periods beginning on or after a date to be determined.

-4 Effective for annual periods beginning on or after 1 January 2021.
+3 Effective for annual periods beginning on or 1 January 2024.

-The Directors anticipate that the application of all other new and amendments to HKFRSs will have no material impact on the Group's financial positions and performance and/or on disclosures to the Group in foreseeable future.
+The directors of the Company anticipate that the application of all other new and amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.